Ashford (NYSEAMERICAN:AINC) Coverage Initiated at StockNews.com

-Equities researchers at StockNews.com began coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a note issued to investors on Wednesday.
-The firm set a “buy” rating on the financial services provider’s stock.
+StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report published on Sunday.
+The firm issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley cut their price target on shares of Ashford from $15.00 to $10.00 in a research note on Monday, May 22nd.
+Separately, B. Riley cut their price objective on shares of Ashford from $15.00 to $10.00 in a report on Monday, May 22nd.

-Hedge funds have recently added to or reduced their stakes in the business.
-Geode Capital Management LLC raised its holdings in Ashford by 5.4% in the fourth quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock worth $241,000 after purchasing an additional 883 shares in the last quarter.
-Vanguard Group Inc. increased its holdings in shares of Ashford by 5.6% during the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after acquiring an additional 4,314 shares in the last quarter.
-Finally, Uniplan Investment Counsel Inc. increased its holdings in shares of Ashford by 0.9% during the third quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after acquiring an additional 1,025 shares in the last quarter.
-14.24% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors have recently bought and sold shares of AINC.
+Geode Capital Management LLC raised its position in shares of Ashford by 5.4% during the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after buying an additional 883 shares during the last quarter.
+Uniplan Investment Counsel Inc. raised its position in shares of Ashford by 0.9% during the 3rd quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after buying an additional 1,025 shares in the last quarter.
+Finally, Vanguard Group Inc. grew its position in Ashford by 5.6% in the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after acquiring an additional 4,314 shares in the last quarter.
+14.24% of the stock is owned by institutional investors.

 Ashford, Inc is an asset management firm.
 The firm provides investment management and related services to the real estate and hospitality sectors.
 Ashford, Inc was formed on April 2, 2014 and is based in Dallas, Texas.
 Ashford Inc(NYSEAM:AINC) operates independently of Ashford Hospitality Trust, Inc as of November 5, 2019.